OWASP/owasp-istg/src/03_test_cases/internal_interfaces/joint_test_action_group.md

 The security impact of such interfaces depends on the specific implementation and production configuration.
 Relevant factors include whether the interface is present, whether it is physically reachable, which transport is exposed, whether access is disabled or restricted in the intended production state, whether authenticated debug is implemented, and which asset classes are reachable through the interface.

 This specialization focuses on authorized, laboratory-based testing of JTAG, SWD, and related debug-access paths on IoT devices.
 The baseline methodology is intended to be read-only and non-destructive by default.

+Documented hardware-interface threat models and vulnerability disclosures show that insufficiently restricted debug interfaces can support firmware or data extraction, runtime asset exposure, and deeper platform analysis when physical access is available.
+This specialization focuses on testable device properties rather than threat-actor attribution.

 JTAG, SWD, Boundary Scan, internal scan chains, debug locking, debug authentication, readout protection, lifecycle states, eFuse-based controls, and option-byte style configuration are related but distinct concepts.
 The presence of a physical interface does not automatically imply unrestricted processor debug access or full memory access.
 Actual capabilities depend on the device architecture, vendor implementation, lifecycle state, and configured protections.